Bernardo-Favoreto/face_verification/README.md

   ```bash
   conda env create -f face_ver.yml
   ```
-Verified that the new environment was installed correctly:
+Verify that the new environment was installed correctly:
   ```bash
   conda list
   ```